 Who to contact?

-If you are concerned about the safety of a child or young person you contact the Surrey Children's Single Point of Access (SPA), which has replaced the MASH service.
+If you have an immediate safeguarding concern for a child or young person you should contact the Surrey Children's Single Point of Access (C-SPA).

 Safeguarding- Key Information

 Our safeguarding policy has been developed in line with statutory guidance: ‘Working Together to Safeguard Children’ 2018, Revised Safeguarding Statutory Guidance ‘Framework for the Assessment of Children in Need and their Families’ 2000' and ‘What to do if You Are Worried a Child is Being Abused’ 2015.
 It also reflects both statutory guidance ‘Keeping Children Safe in Education' 2022 (KCSIE), and Surrey Safeguarding Children Board (SSCB) Procedures. ·

 Please click on the Bourne Education Trust ‘Code of Conduct’ for more information about the standards of conduct expected by all members of staff at Sythwood Primary and Nursery School.

 Sythwood School is an inclusive community that aims to support and welcome pupils with a large variety of medical conditions, providing these pupils the same opportunities as others at the school.

 The school ensures:

 · All staff understand their duty of care to children and young people in the event of a medical emergency.

 · All staff feel confident in knowing what to do in an emergency.

 · All staff understand the common medical conditions that affect children at this school.
 Staff receive appropriate training on the impact medical conditions can have on children.